spinnaker/spinnaker.github.io/guides/user/canary/best-practices/index.md

 can arise if the metrics are labeled with their respective instance names.

-If you see that Kayenta is not actually comparing the metrics, confirm that the queries that it does to your monitoring system return metrics with the same labels.
+If you see that Kayenta is not actually comparing the metrics, confirm that the queries that it executes against your monitoring system return metrics with the same labels.

 If you're using Stackdriver, you can use the Google [APIs Explorer](https://developers.google.com/apis-explorer/#search/timeseries/m/monitoring/v3/monitoring.projects.timeSeries.list) to debug such problems.